 Five Nights at Freddy's has a reputation of being one of the scariest games, if not the scariest, in existence.
 But you'll find the game is not so scary if you read what the fandom's been up to on tumblr, or this page.

 Anything from Team Starkid.
 They're just a bunch of kids in college goofing around and being ridiculous, but they're all friends and it's so clear that they love what they're doing.
 Not to mention that for all the ridiculousness, all of their plays have this heart to them deep down.
-Couple that with all the amazingly talented actors and writers they've got with them, as well as the [[Awesome Music/ awesomely]] catchy music and the insanely quotable humor, and you've got something totally awesome.
-I lessthanthree all of those Starkids out there. :)
+Couple that with all the amazingly talented actors and writers they've got with them, as well as the awesomely catchy music and the insanely quotable humor, and you've got something totally awesome.

 The story Love.
 Being on a site dedicated to creepy stories just helps.